sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/user-profile-sync.md

 |Manager|Manager|User Manager for organization hierarchy|Yes|

 > [!NOTE]
-> To update additional or custom properties, see [Bulk update custom user profile properties](/sharepoint/dev/solution-guidance/bulk-user-profile-update-api-for-sharepoint-online).
+> To update more or custom properties, see [Bulk update custom user profile properties](/sharepoint/dev/solution-guidance/bulk-user-profile-update-api-for-sharepoint-online).
 > Some property names could differ between Azure AD Graph and Microsoft Graph, see [Property differences between Azure AD Graph and Microsoft Graph](/graph/migrate-azure-ad-graph-property-differences).

 ## Frequently asked questions (FAQs)

 ### How often are changes synced into the User Profile Application?

 User account attribute changes are collected in batches and processed for UPA synchronization.
-Times will vary based on the amount of changes requested in a single batch.
+Times vary based on the amount of changes requested in a single batch.
 The UPA synchronization is schedule to run at regular intervals.

 ### Will UPA synchronization overwrite existing properties in SharePoint user profiles?

-For the default properties that are synced by UPA synchronization, values will be overwritten to align with Microsoft Entra ID.
+For the default properties that are synced by UPA synchronization, values are overwritten to align with Microsoft Entra ID.

 ### Does UPA synchronization update only properties that have changed?